 Toby Lynch, PhD is an instructor in psychology at the Harvard Medical School.
 Dr. Lynch earned his PhD in clinical psychology from University of Detroit Mercy and completed his predoctoral residency at University of Texas Health Science Center.
 Prior to arriving at the West End Clinic, Dr. Lynch worked at VA Boston Healthcare System where he provided treatment services to veterans with substance use disorders and held faculty academic appointments at Harvard Medical School and Boston University School of Medicine.
 He has experience treating individuals with substance use disorders across multiple levels of care and in diverse clinical roles.

 As a group therapist, Dr. Lynch leads Men Overcoming Addiction & Trauma, a CBT-based group therapy for men with substance use disorders and a history of psychological trauma.
-He also leads CBT for Relapse Prevention, DBT for Substance Use Disorders and a Psychoeducation Group as part of the Evening Intensive Outpatient Program.
+He also leads CBT for Relapse Prevention; DBT for Substance Use Disorders; and, as part of the Evening Intensive Outpatient Program, a Psychoeducation Group.

 Estee Sharon, PsyD, is a licensed clinical psychologist at Mass General and in a private office in Boston.
 She is an assistant clinical professor of psychology in the Department of Psychiatry at Harvard Medical School and Mass General.
 Dr. Sharon earned her masters degree in clinical psychology from Tel Aviv University in Israel and her PsyD from Massachusetts School of Professional Psychology (MSPP) in Boston and later returned to MSPP to earn an MS degree in clinical psychopharmacology.